torres-federico-e/DE_ETL_1/readme.md

 The report is served as Public information on BCRA's web page following a request.
 Can be accesed online through a Web Browser and rendered on Tables with no easy export solution or support.

-We are going to Scrape and integrate such source so that is is available in our database directly from the BCRA, leveragin it's interbank network in order to get Daily Exchange rate prices from all the Argentinian banks in the network, ingest that into a Database Datawarehouse solution, allowing posterior analytics, such as "which is the bank with the lowest Exchange Rate price" or "How fast has the Exchange rate being evolving over time per Banking institution" which is somehting not usually available if not from this source.
+We are going to web-scrape and integrate such source so that is is available in our database directly from the BCRA, leveragin it's interbank network in order to get Daily Exchange rate prices from all the Argentinian banks in the network, ingest that into a Database Datawarehouse solution, allowing posterior analytics, such as "which is the bank with the lowest Exchange Rate price" or "How fast has the Exchange rate being evolving over time per Banking institution" which is somehting not usually available if not from this source.

 <br>